 However, every body is different.
 This is how the length of the vagina and the position of the cervix differ from woman to woman.
 It is therefore a matter of trying it out!

-2. The cup is not unfolded properly
+2. The cup hasn't unfolded properly

-3. The cup has not vacuumed properly
+3. The cup has not created a vacuum properly

-You can check whether the cup has been opened properly and has a vacuum.
+You can check whether the cup has been opened properly and has created a vacuum.
 Do this by running a finger along the bottom of the cup.
 If it isn't open all the way, grab the cup at the base and twist it slightly until it pops open.

 4. The cup is full

 You will usually feel when the cup is full and you can empty it in time.
-How quickly the cup fills up differs per woman and of course also per day of your period.
+How quickly the cup fills up differs per person and of course also per day of your period.

 If the cup does get too full, it can leak.
 During the first months that you use the cup, it is therefore advisable to empty it more often, so that you know how your period is going.
 You can also use a panty liner the first time you use a menstrual cup for extra security.